Nancy Tembo: Early life and education

 Nancy Tembo was born in 1959, in Mangochi to a nurse Monica Msosa (née Minofu) and a clinical officer, Noel Golden Grey Msosa.
 Her parents were both local civil servants working in Malawian district hospitals including Thyolo, Nsanje, Machinga, Mangochi amongst others.
+With her 6 younger sisters and one younger brother [dead].

 She is from Malindi, Malawi, a village in Mangochi District on the southern shores of Lake Malawi.

-Tembo attended St Mary’s Secondary School, Zomba and later enrolled at Chancellor College of the University of Malawi.
+Tembo attended St Mary's Secondary School, Zomba and later enrolled at Chancellor College of the University of Malawi.
 Tembo holds a masters degree from Leeds Beckett University in the United Kingdom in leadership and change management.

 Political career

 Tembo began her political career when she ran for MP in the 2004 Malawian general election and won the Lilongwe City South West Constituency seat.
 During this term she also served as Publicity Secretary and National Spokesperson for then main opposition Malawi Congress Party.
 In the 2009 general election she failed to win a second term, losing to a ruling Democratic Progressive Party (DPP) party candidate.

 In 2012 she was appointed a Commissioner for the Malawi Electoral Commission (MEC) and served until 2016.
 During the controversial 2014 general elections, she led an MEC Commissioner Revolt seeking electoral justice and demanding a recount before a winner was announced.
 The recount failed based on a legal technicality and former President Peter Mutharika was announced the winner.